nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 ## Case #5: Revert a Commit

 During this workshop, an attendee talked about the `git revert` command.
-Unlike the other commands that we saw in this article, the `git revert` command do not modify past commits.
-It creates a **new** commit that is the exact opposite of the reverted commit.
+Unlike the other commands that we saw in this article, the `git revert` command does not modify past commits.
+Instead, it creates a **new** commit that is the exact opposite of the reverted commit.

 For instance, if we start from this Git tree: